accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 For the simplified rotation, you may substitute {{ skill(id="14410") }} as you are already overcapped on precision.
 It is however a DPS buff when using burst chains and you want to save it for the more complex rotation.

 ---
-#### Off-hand Mace/Axe DPS Burst Combos (38k DPS, 43 APM)
+#### Off-hand DPS Burst Combos (38-39k DPS, 31-43 APM)
 ---

-Most skills randomly pressed will result in a DPS loss.
+Most randomly pressed skills will result in a DPS loss.
 There are two burst chains that warrant use even if it interrupts your auto-chains.
-It is good to use {{ skill(id="14410") }} prior to the burst combo if it is available.
+It is good to use {{ skill(id="14410") }} prior to the burst combo for an even bigger gain if it is available.

 **Off-hand Mace Combo**
 > 1. {{ skill(id="14518") }}(4)
 > 2. {{ skill(id="14415") }}(5)
 > 3. {{ skill(id="14518") }}(4)

-**Off-hand Axe Combo**
+**Off-hand Axe Combo** (optional)
 > 1. {{ skill(id="14418") }}(4)
 > 2. {{ skill(id="14399") }}(5)
 > 3. {{ skill(id="14418") }}(4)

-Weapon-swap once you have completed the combo (second cast of skill 4).
-Omiting the weapon swap and relying only on one weapon set results in minimal loss of DPS.
+You may opt to Weapon-swap once you have completed the combo (second cast of skill 4).
+Omiting the weapon swap and relying only on one weapon set results in only a minimal loss of DPS.

 For the Advanced rotation, you should substitute {{ skill(id="14413") }} as you are already overcapped on precision.
-It is however a DPS buff when using burst chains and you want to save it for the more complex rotation.
+It is however a DPS buff when using burst chains and you want to save it for the OH burst rotation.

 Experienced warriors should note that {{ skill(id="14404") }} does not have a cast time, nor will it interrupt the current skill that is being casted, and can be pressed anytime as soon as it is off cooldown.
 Use it only when you need to top up stacks of {{ trait(id="1344") }}, which should be fairly rare considering you are already using {{ skill(id="14410") }} prior to the burst combo.